sitano/sitano.github.io/_posts/2025-07-07-notes-on-mariadb-redo-log.md

 a crash or unexpected shutdown.
 It records changes made to the database before they are actually written (?) so that they can be replayed during recovery.
 Redo log is stored in `ib_logfileX` files.
-These files consist of the header (`START_OFFSET = FIRST_LSN = 12288`) and the ring buffer of the log items.
-The header starts with 512 bytes dedicated to the purposes of upgrading and preventing downgrading containing:
+These files consist of the header (512 bytes and 2 LSN checkpoints overall up to `START_OFFSET = FIRST_LSN = 12288` bytes) and the ring buffer of the log items.
+The header starts with 512 bytes dedicated to the purposes of upgrading and preventing downgrading
+containing:

 ```
 +-------------------------------------------------------------------------------+